sjbruce3301/Ghost_town_mapper/README.md

 # Ghost_town_mapper
- Scrapes Wikipedia pages for ghost town coordinates & status for export to Google Maps
+ Scrapes Wikipedia pages for ghost town coordinates & status for export to Google Maps.

 This script runs through Wikipedia pages listing ghost town coordinates in a particular state.
 To use, upload the URL of the wikipedia page.
 The script will scrape for all names, coordinates, and 'status' (what remains).
 Right now it's pretty clunky -- I manually set the correct columns of information for status (cell 7) so make sure to check that on the page, otherwise it will grab the wrong info.